 - 1. Updated Climate Action Strategies and corresponding tools that are implementable in the coming years.
 Ongoing task. - 2.
+Notes from interviews with municipal thought leaders on regional climate resilience working group and the resiliency issues that will require regional response, and notes from 1st exploratory meeting with such a group.

-Advancement of MVP priority infrastructure projects in up to 3 communities.
-September 2021. - 3.
-Completed culvert assessment forms with verification of submission to North Atlantic Aquatic Connectivity Collaborative (NAACC) database for 2 to 3 problem culverts. - Four meetings of the Pioneer Valley Clean Energy Climate Action committee. - Summary of projects and use of climate related transportation evaluation criteria (toward eventual evaluation of criteria and possible recommendation of amendments).
+- 3. Completed culvert assessment forms with verification of submission to North Atlantic Aquatic Connectivity Collaborative (NAACC) database for 2 to 3 problem culverts. - 4.
+Four meetings of the Pioneer Valley Clean Energy Climate Action committee. - 5.
+Summary of projects and use of climate related transportation evaluation criteria (toward eventual evaluation of criteria and possible recommendation of amendments).
 As necessary. - 6.
 Implementation of Climate Change Toolkit strategies in selected communities.
 Ongoing task.

-Source Budget Est. Staff Effort

-FHWA PL (80%) \$15,200 8 weeks

-MassDOT (20% match) \$ 3,800 2 weeks
+Source FHWA PL (80%) MassDOT (20% match) TOTAL Budget \$15,200 \$3,800 \$19,000 E Direct Labor Indirect Costs \$ 8,541 \$10,459

-TOTAL \$19,000 10 weeks

-Direct Labor \$ 8,590

-Indirect Costs \$10,410